Many intended parents and prospective surrogates in Texas ask, “Is surrogacy legal in Texas? Can I pursue a surrogacy journey in this state?”

 - An intended mother is unable to carry a pregnancy to term (up to court discretion, as not all gestational surrogacies include an intended mother)

-If these terms are met, the court will validate the surrogacy contract and declare the intended parents’ rights to the child born under the agreement.
+If these terms are met, the court will validate the surrogacy contract in Texas and declare the intended parents’ rights to the child born under the agreement.

-Q: Are surrogacy contracts (whether compensated or altruistic) enforceable in Texas?
+Q: Are surrogacy contracts in Texas enforceable, whether compensated or altruistic?

 A: If a surrogacy contract meets all of the requirements set forth by Texas surrogacy laws, it is enforceable in a court of law.